Guru Ravidas Jayanti 2025: Timeless Legacy

 Scientific and Cultural Relevance of Ravidas Jayanti

 1. Many Indian festivals align with natural and cosmic cycles.
-Ravidas Jayanti celebrated on Magh Purnima, carries deeper meaning since Magh Purnima/Full moons have been linked to spiritual awakening and heightened energy.
+Ravidas Jayanti, celebrated on Magh Purnima, carries a deeper meaning since Magh Purnima/Full moons have been linked to spiritual awakening and heightened energy.

 2. Equality and inclusion are scientifically proven to enhance mental well-being, providing individuals with a greater sense of belonging, reducing feelings of isolation, and fostering stronger community connections.